CZ-NIC/yangson/docs/context.rst

 The module defines the following exceptions:

+* :exc:`BadPath`: Invalid :term:`schema path` or :term:`data path`.
+* :exc:`BadYangLibraryData`: Broken YANG library data.
+* :exc:`CyclicImports`: YANG modules are imported in a cyclic fashion.
+* :exc:`FeaturePrerequisiteError`: Pre-requisite feature is not supported.
+* :exc:`InvalidFeatureExpression`: Invalid **if-feature** expression.
 * :exc:`ModuleNotFound`: A module or submodule registered in YANG library is not found.
+* :exc:`ModuleNotImported`: A module is not imported.
 * :exc:`ModuleNotRegistered`: An imported module is not registered in YANG library.
-* :exc:`BadYangLibraryData`: Broken YANG library data.
-* :exc:`BadPath`: Invalid :term:`schema path` or :term:`data path`.
+* :exc:`MultipleImplementedRevisions`: A module has multiple implemented revisions.
 * :exc:`UnknownPrefix`: Unknown namespace prefix.
-* :exc:`InvalidFeatureExpression`: Invalid **if-feature** expression.
-* :exc:`FeaturePrerequisiteError`: Pre-requisite feature is not supported.
-* :exc:`MultipleImplementedRevisions`: A module has multiple implemented revisions.
-* :exc:`CyclicImports`: YANG modules are imported in a cyclic fashion.

 .. class:: ModuleData(main_module: YangIdentifier)

-   Objects of this class contain data related to a single module or submodule that is a part of the data model.
+   An object of this class contains data related to a single module or submodule that is a part of the data model.
 Such objects are values of the dictionary :attr:`Context.modules`.